living-atlases/la-data-generator/README.md

 ### Some `data` directory

-If you need some development environment, create a `/data` owner by you.
+If you need some development environment, create a `/data` owned by you:

 ```bash
 sudo mkdir /data